The open dihypergraph dichotomy for generalized Baire spaces and its applications: Abstract

 The main theorem lifts this result to generalized Baire spaces~${}^\kappa\kappa$ in two ways. \begin{enumerate-(1)} \item For any regular infinite cardinal $\kappa$, the following holds after a L\'evy collapse of an inaccessible cardinal $\lambda>\kappa$ to $\kappa^+$. \begin{quote} Suppose that $H$ is a $\kappa$-dimensional box-open directed hypergraph on a subset of ${}^\kappa\kappa$ such that $H$ is definable from a $\kappa$-sequence of ordinals.
 Then either $H$ admits a coloring in $\kappa$ many colors or there exists a continuous homomorphism from a canonical large directed hypergraph to $H$. \end{quote} \item If $\lambda$ is a Mahlo cardinal, then the previous result extends to all box-open directed hypergraphs on any subset of ${}^\kappa\kappa$ that is definable from a $\kappa$-sequence of ordinals. \end{enumerate-(1)}

 This approach is applied to solve several problems about definable subsets of generalized Baire spaces.
-For instance, we obtain variants of the Hurewicz dichotomy that characterizes subsets of $K_\sigma$ sets, strong variants of the Kechris-Louveau-Woodin dichotomy that characterizes when two disjoint sets can be separated by an $F_\sigma$ set, the determinacy of V\"a\"an\"anen's perfect set game for all subsets of ${}^\kappa\kappa$, an asymmetric version of the Baire property and an analogue of the Jayne-Rogers theorem that characterizes $G_\delta$-measurable functions.
+For instance, we obtain variants of the Hurewicz dichotomy that characterizes subsets of $K_\sigma$ sets, strong variants of the Kechris--Louveau--Woodin dichotomy that characterizes when two disjoint sets can be separated by an $F_\sigma$ set, the determinacy of V\"a\"an\"anen's perfect set game for all subsets of ${}^\kappa\kappa$, an asymmetric version of the Baire property and an analogue of the Jayne--Rogers theorem that characterizes $G_\delta$-measurable functions.